dangne/dangne.github.io/_pages/about.md

 Hi!
 I am an AI Research Resident at [VinAI Research](https://vinai.io/), advised by Professor [Luu Anh Tuan](https://tuanluu.github.io/).
 Prior to that, I received my B.E. degree in Computer Engineering from the [Ho Chi Minh City University of Technology](https://hcmut.edu.vn/), Vietnam.

-I am broadly interested in Machine Learning and currently focusing on Adversarial Machine Learning in NLP.
-My long-term goal is to demystify deep neural networks, understand their weaknesses, and improve their robustness.
+I am broadly interested in demystifying deep learning and developing reliable machine learning systems.
+Currently, I am focusing on explaining the adversarial examples phenomenon and improving adversarial robustness.
+I am also interested in generative modeling and the applications of causal inference.

 This is my [CV](/assets/pdf/CV.pdf).